commit-live-students/olympics_project/readme.md

 ## About the IPL Dataset

-You will be working on olympics dataset (olympics.csv), which was derrived from the Wikipedia entry on [All-time Olympic Games medals](https://en.wikipedia.org/wiki/All-time_Olympic_Games_medal_table)
+You will be working on olympics dataset (olympics.csv), which was derrived from the Wikipedia entry.
+An [all-time medal table for all Olympic Games](https://en.wikipedia.org/wiki/All-time_Olympic_Games_medal_table) from 1896 to 2016, including Summer Olympic Games, Winter Olympic Games, and a combined total of both, is tabulated below.
+These Olympic medal counts do not include the 1906 Intercalated Games which are no longer recognized by the International Olympic Committee (IOC) as official Games.